ivan-guerra/programmador.com/content/posts/huffman-coding.md

 ## Two Birds With One Stone

-The easiest thing to do with regard to reconstructing the tree is to simply write out the character frequency table to the beginning of the file in a header section.
-Writing the whole table is not particularly efficient for very small input files given that the header will be significantly larger than the compressed data.
+An easy way of reconstructing the tree is to write out the character frequency table to the beginning of the file in a header section.
+Writing the whole table isn't particularly efficient for small input files given that the header will be significantly larger than the compressed data.
 However, as the input grows, the overhead of the header becomes negligible.

 Included in the header is a magic number[^3].
-That magic number forms the first few bytes of the compressed file and helps us know whether the input file we are given is a Huffman coded file.
+That magic number forms the first few bytes of the compressed file and helps identify a file as a Huffman coded file.

 Here's how that header might look like in memory:

 ![Huffman Header](/posts/huffman-coding/huffman-header.png#center)

-Below is the header write code in all its glory:
+Below is the header generation code in all its glory:

 ```cpp
 void HuffmanCoding::WriteHeader(std::ofstream& os) const {